vsemecky/stylegan3/dynamic_dataset/README.md

   - You don't need metadata file `dataset.json` for labels
 - **Preprocessing images on the fly**
   - Images are converted to 24-bit RGB
-  - Images are cropped and resized to the requested resolution according to parameters `--dd-res`, `--dd-crop` and `--dd-scale`
+  - Images are cropped and resized to the requested resolution according to parameters `--dd-res`, `--dd-focus` and `--dd-max-bleed`
   - Images are randomly autocontrasted according to parameters `--dd-ac-prob` and `--dd-ac-cutoff`
   - Note: Since the images are cropped, resized and autocontrasted differently each time they are used, this leads to **additional augmentation**
 - **Simple directory structure**